Verb:close

 // literals, it's important to wrap the string in a function

-// that will only be evaluated when called by Adventurejs.
+// that will only be evaluated when called by AdventureJS.

 look: () => `